nhm38/ECE4960/lab10-page.md

     return pose, gt_pose, dist
 ```

+{% include youtube.html video="727AiS1XOmk" %}

 The distance sensor only detects directly in front of the center of the robot.
 If an obstacle is only partially in the path of the robot, there is a chance the distance sensor will not detect it and instead pick up on something else behind the obstalce.
 In this case, the robot will run into the obstacle.

-VIDEOS
-{% include youtube.html video="_n7_P5aUJ-Y" %}
-{% include youtube.html video="WMkLFR6fe2o" %}
-{% include youtube.html video="DQXYe8bamNY" %}
-{% include youtube.html video="727AiS1XOmk" %}